openMetadataInitiative/openMINDS_documentation/docs/libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/tailOfCaudateNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
    :definition: 'Tail of caudate nucleus' is a gray matter of telencephalon.
 It is part of the caudate nucleus.
-   :description: Narrowest part of the caudate nucleus, roughtly defined as that portion that curves ventrally from the body of the caudate nucleus, following the temporal horn of the lateral ventricle
+   :description: Narrowest part of the caudate nucleus, roughly defined as that portion that curves ventrally from the body of the caudate nucleus, following the temporal horn of the lateral ventricle
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111511
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002628#tail-of-caudate-nucleus-1
    :name: tail of caudate nucleus